 Kinomap also offers so-called playlists.
 It’s a series of training videos created by trainers, coaches, and other community members.

-Kinomap’s workouts are partially guided.
-This means the coach will tell you what’s coming, but mid-workout, you will only see text instructions.
+The great thing is that Kinomap workouts are partially guided.
+This means that the trainer will tell you what to expect, but during the workout, you will only see text instructions.

 User Friendliness